Advanced Modular Armor Protection: AMAP-AIR

-AMAP-AIR is designed to protect aircraft like the Eurocopter Tiger.
-Aircraft require special lightweight armour.
+AMAP-AIR is a lightweight armour solution designed to protect aircraft and helicopters.
+It is fitted to the German Eurocopter Tiger, providing protection from below and along the flanks.
+While IBD didn't release any information regarding the achieved protection level, OCCAR revealed that the Tiger is designed with protection against 23 mm ammunition.

 AMAP-B

 AMAP-B (ballistic) provides protection against kinetic energy penetrators such as bullets, autocannon calibers such as 20 mm to 30 mm, and against APFSDS of tank guns like modern 120 mm or 125 mm rounds.
 Like MEXAS AMAP-B exists in three versions.
 Light offers protection against small arms for light armoured or soft-skinned vehicles, helicopters, aircraft and boats.
 The medium version of AMAP-B is normally used on medium armoured vehicles such as the IFVs and APCs.
 These vehicles normally need protection against autocannons up to 30 mm caliber.
 The heavy AMAP-B version is for use on tanks.

+AMAP-EL

+AMAP-EL is a type of electric reactive armour developed by Rheinmetall and IBD.
+It was in development by 2018.
+It uses capacitors to store energy; when the outer layer of the armour is penetrated, the capacitors release the energy, pushing the outer armour layer(s) away.
+This causes the projectile to deflect.
+AMAP-EL is claimed to have an extremely quick reaction time.
+Due to not featuring explosive materials, the possibility of collateral damage is reduced compared to conventional ERA.

 AMAP-IED

-AMAP-IED is designed for protection against mines.
-Mines have caused high losses to troops in Afghanistan and Iraq.
-AMAP-IED is used in two protection levels, level 1 provides protection against small arms fire, fragments and blasts, upgraded to level two it is also protecting against EFPs and rocket-propelled grenades like the RPG-7.
-The level 2 also includes a mine protection.
+AMAP-IED is designed for the protection of the underbelly and lower hull sides against improvised explosive devices.
+IED strirkes have caused high losses to troops in Afghanistan and Iraq.

+Like other AMAP protection solutions.
+AMAP-IED is offered in multi-level concept: the baseline configuration (level 1) is designed to provide protection against explosive blasts, warhead fragmentation and spall from artillery shells, roadside bombs and KE threats.
+It consists of ceramic armour tiles and spall liners.
+The baseline armour can be supplemented by a further armour module (level 2) for horizontal protection against EFPs and rocket-propelled grenades like the RPG-7.